Cray-HPE/sigstore-poc/cmd/trillian/sqlproxy/README.md

 file in this directory, which will signal the proxy to exit.
 Reasoning for any file, rather than a specific is to just make it simpler to utilize this mechanism.
-It's probably the easiest to create a defer function that creates an [empty file](../trillian/cmd/createdb/main.go), and an example of using the emptydir and seting the correct mounts is [here](../trillian/config/saas/createdb/300-createdb.yaml).
+It's probably the easiest to create a defer function that creates an [empty file](../trillian/cmd/createdb/main.go).
 One thing to keep in mind is that if you use the defer mechanism is to make sure you do not call log.Fatal since that will prevent any defer functions from running.